 creation of new scientific research.

-The second argument is not really a Fair Use argument, but it completely
+The second argument is not a complete Fair Use argument, but it

-undermines the Utilitarian justification for copyright.
-How much should we
+completely undermines the Utilitarian justification for copyright.
+How

 There are now open-access journals that make all content freely